zachblume/machine-learning-recommendation-engine-demo/README.md

-# BERT-based machine learning recommendation enginge (React frontend)
+# BERT-based machine learning recommendation engine

 Using BERT (a attention-transformer NLP model), specifically medBERT, to generate a vector-based index for the purpose of:
 * matching clinical trails to a string typed into a search box in real-time